The Garforth – GR6S Mines Approved Flame Safety Lamp

-3. Lamps must be so constructed that they cannot be assembled without the gauze’s.
+3. Lamps are constructed so that they cannot be assembled without the gauzes.

 4. Lamps must have an efficient locking device to prevent removal of oil vessel, glass or bonnet by unauthorised persons.
 This excludes screw locks.

-The only real changes since then were the development of the Type GR6S.
-This is a modified Type 6 lamp usually referred to as a Garforth lamp.
-Samples of air taken by an aspirator bulb can be injected into an inlet in the side of the lamp below the glass to determine the amount of methane present.
-This system was invented by UK patent 1048136/1964.
+The GR6S Garforth lamp was developed in the early 1960’s, it is a modified Type 6 lamp.
+Air samples are taken in an aspirator bulb and injected into the flame to determine the amount of methane present, the system was invented by UK patent 1048136/1964.
 Manufacture of these lamps started in the late 1960’s and they are still in production today.

 The Garforth system bears the name of it’s creator who was a Government Scientist.
 From the 1960’s to the 1980’s Protector paid a Royalty for the use of the design.